quittle/gradle-android-emulator/README.md

 ```

 ## Deployment

-This package is deployed via [Travis CI](https://travis-ci.com/quittle/gradle-android-emulator).
+This package is deployed via [CircleCI](https://app.circleci.com/pipelines/github/quittle/gradle-android-emulator).
-See `.travis.yml` for the CI/CD setup.
+See `.circleci/config.yml` for the CI/CD setup.

-In the configuration for the build on Travis, `GRADLE_PUBLISH_KEY` and `GRADLE_PUBLISH_SECRET` are
+In the configuration for the project on CircleCI, `GRADLE_PUBLISH_KEY` and `GRADLE_PUBLISH_SECRET` are
-injected as secret environment variables.
+injected as environment variables.

-Upon check-in to the `main` branch, Travis checks out and builds the plugin.
+Upon check-in to the `main` branch, CircleCI checks out and builds the plugin.
 When a commit is tagged, a new version of
 the plugin will be released using the tag version number.